minh-n/NightfallProject/README.md

 Nightfall Project originally aims to convert a night video into a day video, using an image generating neural network.
 Transforming night to day has several applications in automated vehicles (to have a clear image of the night, allowing better visibility), surveillance and even tourism or AR attractions.
 For example, a future tourist will be able to clear rain from a landscape to take the perfect picture.

 This project tackles the basics of machine learning and computer vision.
 It is mostly a learning experience and reuses the work of Nvidia who developped the main ideas behind the Pix2Pix and CycleGAN machine learning algorithms.
+Both papers can be read [here](https://arxiv.org/pdf/1611.07004.pdf) and [here](https://arxiv.org/pdf/1703.10593.pdf).

 This project is broadly divided into three parts: in order to train the neural network, I created a dataset composed of various kind of images.
 Some of them are pairs of day and night images captured by a 360 camera.
 Some others, like the rain dataset, have been captured by a smartphone and are all unpaired images.
 The seccond part involves understanding and implementing the Pix2pix and CycleGAN algorithms and creating a model using the dataset.
 Finally, a real-time application using a PC webcam can be created.